bitcoin-problems/bitcoin-problems.github.io/_problems/channel-jamming.md

 ### Node configuration

-A simple countermeasure is to change routing node configuration to make payment forwarding more restrictive.
+Restricting payment forwarding may deter jamming to some extent.
-This doesn't require changes in the Lightning protocol.
+Node configuration doesn't require changes in the Lightning protocol.
 Configuration changes may include:

 1. Decrease payment timeouts.
 The attacker would have to send more jams per unit time to keep a channel jammed (for controlled jamming).
 The drawback is a shorter time window to claim in-flight payments after channel closure.
-2. Increase minimal payment amount.
-The attacker would need more capital to slot-jam a channel.
+2. Increase the minimal payment amount.
+The attacker would need more capital for slot-based jamming.
 The drawback is the loss of potential revenue from forwarding honest low-value payments.
 3. Divide payment slots into groups for different amount buckets.
 A routing node would forward small payments through a subset of slots, always keeping some slots open for larger payments.
 This increases the cost of controlled slot-based jamming.
 The drawback, again, is lost revenue: some honest payments may be rejected if their slot bucket is full, even if other slots are available.
 4. Limit the number of in-flight payments from less trustworthy peers.
 This may hinder attacks coming from an immediate peer but may also affect honest peers that are unknowingly forwarding jams.